-- (i) Town Park: A further 1,389m2 of additional open space to the town park which provides a focus for dwellings in the southern part of the sector and a major visual and recreational amenity for all dwellings within the wider precinct. - (ii) Village Park: Centrally located adjacent (external) to the sector as an important open space and landscape focus for the precinct serving all dwellings within 400 metres (5 minute) walking distance.

-(iii) Streetscape Planting: Roads are to be planted with street trees as indicated in the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the Lakeside Residential Precinct.
-This may include widened road reserves and/or the off-setting of carriageways within standard road reserves to allow a widened verge for the planting of additional street trees.
-Such treatments are intended to enhance the landscape structure of important road/visual linkages such as the main east-west collector road and the north-south connection between the proposed village park and town park.
+- (i) Town Park: Located adjacent (external) to the sector and providing a focus for dwellings in the southern part of the sector and a major visual and recreational amenity for all dwellings within the wider precinct. - (ii) Village Park: A village park has been centrally located with a minimum area of 5,000m2 which is within 400 metres of most proposed dwellings. - (iii) Local Park: A local park has been provided, with a minimum area of 2,000m2, and located to provide a focal point for dwellings in the northernmost part of the sector within a 200 meter radius. - (iv) Streetscape Planting: Roads are to be planted with street trees as indicated in the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the Lakeside Residential Precinct.
+This may include the offsetting of carriageways within road reserves to allow a widened verge for the planting of additional street trees.
+This is intended to enhance the landscape structure of important road/visual linkages such as the north-south connection between the village park and town park.